Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-- Persons with a permanent disability should complete form MV2548, Permanent Disabled Parking Identification Permit Application.
+- Persons with a permanent disability should complete form MV2548, Permanent Disabled Parking Identification Permit Application or MV2548s (Spanish).

 - If you are a licensed driver, the Wisconsin Department of Transportation (WisDOT) may review your disability to make sure you are able to exercise ordinary and reasonable control of a motor vehicle.
 If the certifying health care specialist recommends a re-examination, you will be required to complete a knowledge, highway signs and road test to determine any license restrictions.

 - A person with a valid DIS ID permit issued by another jurisdiction may use the permit while visiting this state.

 - For information about temporary disabled parking for a motorcycle, contact the Special Plates Unit.

 - An organization that regularly transports persons who have a temporary or permanent disability that impairs the ability to walk may apply for a DIS ID permit.
 Please contact the Special Plates Unit for information.

 How to apply for a DIS ID permit (temporary disability)